rchibana3/BurstMan/README.md

 A Yelpy homage to the Mega Man games for the NES.

-AWSD or arrow keys = run
+A/D or left/right arrow keys = run

 Spacebar = jump